 An annual lecture is delivered by a world class expert in their field and followed by a formal Scholars dinner.
 Departments invite external speakers to the school on a regular basis and we have hosted a number of prestigious visitors.
 Pupils frequently have the opportunity to attend lectures in venues like the Royal Geographic Society in London.

-The Epicureans’ Society is run by a variety of enthusiastic staff as a series of seminars.
+The Epicureans’ Society is run by the Head of Scholars as a series of seminars.
 Examples of recent topics include: Cryptography, Game Theory, the Ethics of Psychological Experiments, and Marxism.